 Since we’ve looked at some of the basic differences between the two financial institutions, we are going to outline some of the advantages of becoming a credit union member versus joining a bank.

-One of the obvious reasons to join a credit union is becoming a member and shareholder of the union, not simply just another customer.
+One of the obvious reasons to join a credit union is to become a member and shareholder of the union, not simply just another customer.
 For some people, this might not mean much, but for others, having a say in the decisions of the union is a huge advantage.

 With most credit unions, you can attend meetings where you can vote on some of the decisions about the intuition or policies.
 You’ll never have this type of say with a bank.

-Another key advantage of a credit union compared to a traditional bank are the fees you'll pay.
+Another key advantage of a credit union compared to a traditional bank is the fees you’ll pay.
 Credit unions tend to have much lower fees than a bank is going to.

 Most unions don’t charge any ATM fees, and their overdraft fees and policies are much more forgiving than you’ll find with large banks.

 The main reason most people pick credit unions over banks, however, is because of the interest rates.